Best time to visit: Spring through Fall

 The hiking route simply follows Havasu Creek up or down the canyon - from Navajo Falls all the way down to the Colorado River.
-The trail crosses the creek multiple times below Mooney Falls, so if you want to hike to Beaver Falls or the confluence, wear shoes that can get wet.
+The trail crosses the creek many times below Mooney Falls, so if you want to hike to Beaver Falls or the confluence, wear shoes that can get wet.

 The descent to the base of Mooney Falls is treacherous.
 There are steep steps and two ladders to navigate, with chains to hold onto while climbing.
 This section is always wet from the mist coming off Mooney Falls.
 It can get crowded and sometimes traffic jams form.